leejo/leejo.github.io/_posts/2020-02-11-how-my-week-looked.md

 [^16]: I forked the library a few years ago as it had fallen out of maintenance (such is the nature of Perl support these days).
 They started updating it again recently.

-[^17]: I have a shortcut `git timesheet` that will show me my last 24hr (or 4 day, or one week) of commits.
+[^17]: I have a shortcut `git timesheet` that will show me my last 24hr (or four days, or one week) of commits.
 Handy for the daily standup.

 [^18]: DNS is the thing the resolves a hostname (www.google.com) to an IP address so we can actually communicate with the server.
 When DNS fails, or gives wrong/outdated information then we end up trying to speak to the wrong thing (or nothing).